There were several changes to the Employment Tribunal processes in 2013, which we’ve highlighted here.

 Highlights of the study included:

-- 9/10 employers who had used PCC said they would use it again
+- 9/10 employers who had used PCC said they’d use it again

-- Two thirds of employees would advise a friend or relative to use PC if they were in a similar situation
+- Two thirds of employees would advise a friend or relative to use PCC if they were in a similar situation

 - 8/10 users said ACAS was important in helping to resolve their dispute

-- Users said the PCC was cheaper, easier or more convenient and less traumatic or stressful, and resolved their issue more quickly than submitting an employment tribunal claim
+- Users said the PCC was cheaper, easier or more convenient and less traumatic/stressful, resolved their issue more quickly than submitting an employment tribunal claim.

 ACAS said that in 2012/13 the PCC service helped resolve over 22,000 workplace disputes and that “we know from independent research into PCC that when staff, management time and legal costs are factored in, employers save on average £2,700 compared to resolving a dispute once an Employment Tribunal claim has been made.”